Optimising Dr Paul Saladino’s carnivore diet

 However, at the same time, limiting yourself to animal-based foods exclusively does make it harder to obtain a number of essential nutrients.

 Bioavailability doesn’t matter that much if the food doesn’t contain very much of the nutrients to start with.
 100% of zero, is still zero.

 There are benefits to optimising a diet that excludes plants by emphasising foods that contain some of the harder to find nutrients on a carnivorous way of eating.

-After listening to Paul Saladino Podcast about nose-to-tail carnivore diet benefits, I was eager to run the numbers on his nutrient-dense nose-to-tail version of a carnivore diet.
+After listening to a number Paul Saladino Podcast about nose-to-tail carnivore diet benefits, I was eager to run the numbers on his nutrient-dense nose-to-tail version of a carnivore diet.

-As luck would have it, Dr Ben Lynch kindly connected us.
-The rest is history, with the nutritional analysis detailed below.
+As luck would have it, Dr Ben Lynch kindly connected us, and the rest is history, with the nutritional analysis detailed below.

 Dr Paul Saladino Carnivore Diet

 Paul’s typical daily food intake, as shown below, involves a very intentional selection of steak, liver, kidney, suet, egg yolk along with salt, bone meal and three litres of mineral water per day to help boost some of the minerals.

 I entered Paul’s daily diet into Cronometer.